openshift-cs/rosaworkshop/rosa-workshop/rosa/18-deploy_hcp.md

 ```

 ## Create the cluster
 If this is the <u>first time</u> you are deploying ROSA in this account and have <u>not yet created the account roles</u>, then create the account-wide roles and policies, including Operator policies.
+Since ROSA makes use of AWS Security Token Service (STS), this step creates the AWS IAM roles and policies that are needed for ROSA to interact within your account.

 1. Run the following command to create the account-wide roles: